Theoretical Physics 2 (Electrodynamics)

 - obtaining at least 50% of the points in the homework problems

-- active participation in the tutorials by presenting exercise solutions and participating in the on-topic discussions
+- active participation in the exercise classes by presenting exercise solutions and participating in the on-topic discussions

 The exam may be repeated at the end of the semester.